 HAVE WE FINALLY FIGURED OUT WHAT CATS ARE TRYING TO SAY?

-I think we are on the way to finally being able to understand our cats in a meaningful way with MeowTalk.
+With machine learning and artificial intelligence, we are on the way to finally being able to decode animal communications and understand our cats in a meaningful way with MeowTalk.
 From translating simple requests like “Feed me!” to more complicated intentions like “Give me affection!”, MeowTalk can help.

-In addition to detecting general intents (like the 9 listed above), you can also train the app to learn specific words that your cat knows.
+In addition to detecting general intents (like the 11 listed above), you can also train the app to learn specific words that your cat knows.
 For example, you can train the app to recognize when your cat is meowing to ask for food.
 To train the app, when MeowTalk recognizes a meow and provides a translation that doesn’t quite match the scenario, you can mark the translation as incorrect and then pick the correct word/phrase from a list that your cat is saying (“e.g. Feed me!”).
-If your translation does not appear on the dropdown list, select “other” and type in the correct translation.
-Repeat this process 5 to 10 times total.
-Wait 24 hours because the app updates daily, and then the app will learn what meows mean that phrase.
-The next time your cat makes that meow, it will translate it correctly.
+Learn more in the Tutorials section.

 It can be meows that they use to sing along to a song with their owners, or meows that they use to ask for their favorite treats.
 But, no two cats will share the same specific meows.
 Research shows that cats primarily use meows to communicate with humans, as they instead use body language and smell to communicate with other cats.